twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 pasting of an expression from EQW into the Y= editor; the list of possible applications goes on.
 As long as the UI you're trying to interact with doesn't involve a menu/popup or dialog, it will work.

+sendkey's functionality was largely made possible by the work of Samuel Stearley, who licensed his work as freeware, which led to a very strange legal gray area.
+Please see IV.
+LEGAL GRAY AREA for more information.
+The author of this program does not have the intention of stealing Samuel's work at all.

+This package also includes Samuel's sendstr program, which is 100% unmodified and is licensed as freeware (freely distribute; do not modify).
+Every piece of software in this package, except sendstr, is public domain.

+TL;DR: `sendkey` lets you simulate key presses on your TI-68k calc using BASIC.
+You pass it a keycode and it sends it to the OS.
+Works great with non-menu, non-dialog UI.
+Use `sendkeyh` if you hate dependencies and love torture.
+Also use sendstr to send entire strings instead of just individual keypresses.

 I. REQUIREMENTS